knikos/cnr-sandbox/README.md

 As an example of how to use the network runner, we've included a `main.go` that uses the local implementation of the network runner.
 When run, it:

-* Creates a local five node Avalanche network and waits for all nodes to become healthy.
+* Creates a local five node Camino network and waits for all nodes to become healthy.
 * Prints the names of the nodes
 * Prints the node ID of one node
 * Starts a new node